sailfm/aws-book/book/chapter-4/add-a-domain-name.md

 1. From the Route 53 dashboard create a new Hosted Zone for your Domain Name (`novelcat.com` in my case).

-2. Select the hosted zone you created and take note of the 4 nameservers listed.
+2. Select the Hosted Zone you created and take note of the 4 nameservers listed.
 For me, these are:

   ```
   ns-715.awsdns-25.net